-San Blas Islands is an archipelago territory of Panama, including around 370 islands and cays (small sandy islands part of coral reefs).
+San Blas Islands (Panama) is an archipelago with around 370 islands and cays (small sandy islands part of coral reefs).
 Of those, only 49 (the largest) are inhabited, and mostly by Kuna Indians.
-The San Blas Archipelago is located east of Panama Canal and belongs to the Guna Yala district of Panama.
+San Blas Archipelago is located east of Panama Canal and belongs to Panama's Guna Yala district.

-- During the Spanish invasion, the Kuna people were driven off Panama and fled to the current-day San Blas Islands.
+During the Spanish invasion, the Kuna people were driven off Panama and fled to the current-day San Blas Islands.
 Today their chief lives on the Acuadup Island.
 Most of the men are fishermen or hunters and speak Spanish.
 On some of the isles, kids can attend school.

-- The pristine nature attracts many ecotourists and is also popular for scuba dibing and sailing.
+The pristine nature attracts many ecotourists and is also popular for scuba dibing and sailing.
 The area is also known for the lack of hurricanes.

 Port San Blas Islands cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from San Blas Islands, Panama.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.